-Lost Dutchman Loop is a 8.9 mile lightly trafficked loop trail located near Apache Junction, AZ that features a river and is rated as difficult.
-The trail is primarily used for hiking and is accessible from January until May.
+Lost Dutchman Loop is a 8.9 mile lightly trafficked loop trail located near Apache Junction, Arizona that features a river and is rated as difficult.
+The trail is primarily used for hiking and is best used from January until May.
 Dogs are also able to use this trail.

 I never saw another person on this trail

 Great trail with some small creek crossings .
 Peaceful but with very little shade .
 Saw 4 rattle snakes on my 9 mile hike with my dog Marble .
 Recommend .
 Bring lots of water and make sure you use this app for GPS purposes .
 The trail gets dodgy towards the middle where everything looks the same .
 Bust this app out and make sure you are on the right path .